ALBUQUERQUE (CONTD.) AND SANTA FE, NEW MEXICO

 The impudent usurper next door

 But back to Santa Fe.
 This is the third highest city in the US, 2,000ft higher than Denver, Colorado (only Leadville, Colorado and Mammoth Lakes, California are higher).
 It is home to 85,000 people and the New Mexico State Capitol.
 We arrived yesterday afternoon.
 After speedily hooking up the RV to the power and plumbing and unhitching the faithful Mini, we dashed downtown.
 This place stretches its arms around you and embraces you in a trice.
 The terra-cotta buildings, with their mud-like soft curves, house some extremely classy fashion stores that could belong equally in Verona or Milan, plus well-lit art galleries and many cosy restaurants.
 This is a real walking town, a criss-cross of enticing streets and alleys in which to lose yourself.
-After dark, from the central square outwards, it all becomes pleasingly aglow with Christmas decorations that give the almost theatrical scene a wand wave of seasonal glitter.

 The streets of Santa Fe